How the new Covid-19 variant impacts your travel plans – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Includes reporting from CNN’s Laura Smith-Spark, Ivana Kottasová, Caitlin McGee, Martin Goillandeau , Sharon Braithwaite and Julia Buckley.
+Includes reporting from CNN’s Marnie Hunter, Laura Smith-Spark, Ivana Kottasová, Caitlin McGee, Martin Goillandeau , Sharon Braithwaite and Julia Buckley.

 Comments